celediel/A-Sinking-Feeling/README.md

 No longer can you swim in heavy plate; now your armour, equipment, or carried items drag you down while swimming.
 Options exist for formulas based on equipped armour weight class, total equipment weight, or encumbrance percentage.

-Enable debug logging, and check MWSE for the exact values being used.

 [Video of the mod in action](https://gfycat.com/needysevereisabellineshrike).

 ## Formulas ##